aya-kd/Constellation-Hackathon-2023/README.md

-**Constalation Hackathon 2023**
-This project serves as our entry for Chainlink's Constellation Hackathon 2023
+This project serves as our entry for Chainlink's **Constellation Hackathon 2023**.

 # Table of Contents
 [1.
 Project Title](https://github.com/aya-kd/Constellation-Hackathon-2023#1-project-title)